 - S&P Litigation: Represented co-lead state (Mississippi) in the $1.375 billion-dollar consumer fraud settlement achieved in 2015 by 20 states and the U.S. Department of Justice with Standard & Poor’s.
 Together with the Moody’s settlement, these cases against the nation’s two largest credit rating agencies produced key industry reforms that provide greater transparency for consumers and that divested the credit rating agencies of more than $2.2 billion for their conduct contributing to the national housing crisis and Great Recession.

-Ms. Miller’s investigation and litigation successes include matters in the financial, health care and employment law sectors.
+Ms. Miller’s other investigation and litigation successes include matters in the financial, health care, and employment law sectors.
 Examples include:

 - Representing the states of Arizona and Nevada in litigation against Bank of America for deceptive conduct in connection with servicing approximately 500,000 mortgages; resulting in financial payments to consumers and the states, commitments to mortgage modifications, and other equitable relief valued at nearly $1 billion.